isomerpages/moe-sls/_teacher-user-guide/Discover/Discover.md

 <li><strong>Can the current year's teacher monitor students' progress when they move on to the next academic year?</strong>
 <p>Teachers will only be able to access students' past Assignments, Resources, Forum and Apps if they had a Class Group in the same subject and level as the student in the past year.</p>
 <p>However, past year's subject teachers can be added to the new year's class group and move past year's assignments into the new year's class group.
 This will allow the new year's subject teachers to monitor students' progress for such assignments.</p></li>
-<li><strong>Can teacher provide feedback to the self-study courses?</strong>
+<li><strong>Can teachers provide feedback to the self-study modules?</strong>
-<p>The teacher is unable to provide feedback to the self-study courses.
+<p>Teachers are unable to provide feedback for the self-study modules.
 You may refer to the following links for more information:</p>
 <ul>
 <li><a target="_blank" href="/teachers/sls-superhero-quiz/empower-students-to-be-self-directed-learners/">Empower Students to Be Self-Directed Learners</a></li>
 <li><a target="_blank" href="/student-user-guide/discover/access-self-study-resources/">Access Self-Study Resources</a></li>